metatablecat/lz4-lua/README.md

 # LZ4 Lua

-Pure Lua implementation of LZ4 that should work with the LZ4 CLI in C++
+Pure Lua implementation of LZ4 that should work with the LZ4 CLI in C++ As of current this only targets `Luau` (Roblox), please feel free to help by adding other versions

-This repo provides a version targetting `Luau (RBX)` and `Lua 5.3` You may help by porting to other versions of Lua if you want :3